rsdoiel/antenna/archives/2025/libraries_2025.07.md

 date: 2025-02-19, from: Association of Research Libraries News

-<p>Sign up to receive the Day in Review by email.
-Jump to: Wednesday, February 19 &#124; Thursday, February 20 Tuesday, February 18 Top o’ the Review AAAS Leaders: We Must...</p>
+<p>Last Updated on February 20, 2025, 4:08 pm ET Sign up to receive the Day in Review by email.
+Jump to: Wednesday, February 19 &#124; Thursday, February 20 Tuesday, February...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-february-18-20/">Day in Review (February 18–20)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>